Religion and birth control: Eastern Orthodoxy and Oriental Orthodoxy

-The Greek Orthodox Archdiocese of America "permits the use of certain contraceptive practices within marriage for the purpose of spacing children, enhancing the expression of marital love, and protecting health."
+The Greek Orthodox Archdiocese of America "permits the use of certain contraceptive practices within marriage to space children, enhance the expression of marital love and protect health."

 The Russian Orthodox Church allows for the use of birth control as long as it does not fall under the class of abortifacients.

 Mormonism

-In the largest denomination of Mormonism the Church of Jesus Christ of Latter-day Saints (LDS Church), teachings on birth control have changed over the course of its history going from condemning it as sinful to allowing it.
+In the largest denomination of Mormonism the Church of Jesus Christ of Latter-day Saints (LDS Church), teachings on birth control have change throughout of its history going from condemning it as sinful to allowing it.
 The current church stance as of 2023 is that "decisions about birth control and the consequences of those decisions rest solely with each married couple" and that they should consider "the physical and mental health of the mother and father and their capacity to provide the basic necessities of life for their children" when planning a family.

 Hinduism

 Some Hindu scriptures include advice on what a couple should do to promote conception—thus providing contraceptive advice to those who want it.
 Rishi Charaka, the father of Ayurveda, has advised various methods of contraceptives based on the physiology of reproduction.
-Methods like Safe Period, Anti-implantation agents, Inhibition of Ovulation or Spermatogenesis, Intra uterine contraceptive device, Antizygotic drugs, etc. are hinted in the scripture.
+Methods like Safe Period, Anti-implantation agents, Inhibition of Ovulation or Spermatogenesis, Intrauterine contraceptive device, Antizygotic drugs, etc. are hinted at in the scripture.
 The Mahabharata mentions that killing an embryo is a sin.
 From this one could infer that though contraceptives are advised abortion is considered as a primal sin.
-Most Hindus accept that there is a duty to have a family during the householder stage of life, as debt to family lineage called Pitra Rin(Father's Debt) and so are unlikely to avoid having children altogether.
-The Dharma (doctrine of the religious and moral codes of Hindus) emphasises the need to act for the sake of the good of the world.
+Most Hindus accept that there is a duty to have a family during the householder stage of life, as debt to family lineage called Pitra Rin (Father's Debt) and so are unlikely to avoid having children altogether.
+The Dharma (doctrine of the religious and moral codes of Hindus) emphasizes the need to act for the sake of the good of the world.
 Some Hindus, therefore, believe that producing more children than the environment can support goes against this Hindu code.
 Although fertility is important, conceiving more children than can be supported is treated as violating the Ahimsa (nonviolent rule of conduct).

-Because India has such a large and dense population, for Hindus, the Dharma still echoes with the ongoing discussion of birth control.
-This discussion has focused on the environmental issue of overpopulation rather than more personal/religious ethics, and birth control is not a major ethical issue, in Modern India.
+Because India has such a large and dense population of Hindus, the Dharma still echoes with the ongoing discussion of birth control.
+This discussion has focused on the environmental issue of overpopulation rather than more personal/religious ethics, and birth control is not a major ethical issue, in modern India.